 The Ancient India was much wider than the Current India.
-It extended all the way up to Australia on the east side, and all the way up to the Red Sea on the west side.
-The mountain range to the west of the Red Sea separated Asia from Africa.
+It extended all the way up to Australia on the east side, and all the way up to Saudi Arabia on the west side.
+The mountain range to the west of the Red Sea separated India (Asia) from Africa.